mshogren/container-minecraft-app/docs/decisions/0019-use-jest-as-test-framework-for-app.md

 # Use Jest as test framework for app

+* Status: superseded by [ADR-0021](0021-use-vitest-as-test-framework-for-app.md) - Use Vitest as test framework for app.

 ## Context and Problem Statement

 We need to pick a test framework for testing our app.